ArgusMagnus/ValheimServersideQoL/README.md

 It's designed and tested for **dedicated servers** with **vanilla clients** (e.g. xbox users).

-## Disclaimer
-This mod is in early development and the features experimental.
-Backup your world before using this mod.

 ## Features
 **All of these features are disabled by default and must be enabled in the configuration first**
 - Generated in-world room where admins can change the mod's configuration by editing signs and toggling candles